zeldaret/oot3d/README.md

 You will also need to have installed cmake, make, and python for Windows.

-To begin, run `cmake -B Build -S . -G "Unix Makefiles"`.
+To begin, run `cmake -B build -S . -G "Unix Makefiles"`.
 This should configure the build using the ARM compiler toolchain.
-If this succeeds, perform the first build using `cmake --build Build -t check`.
+If this succeeds, perform the first build using `cmake --build build -t check`.
 If all goes well, you should see:
 ```
-Build/code.bin: OK
+build/code.bin: OK
 ```

 Note: to speed up the build, you can pass `-jN`, where N is the number of threads to use in the build.

 ## Building

 A variety of useful cmake targets are available.
-Run `cmake --build Build -t [target]` with the following values of `[target]`:
+Run `cmake --build build -t [target]` with the following values of `[target]`:

 * To build `oot3d.axf`, set `[target]` = `oot3d`
 * To build `code.bin`, set `[target]` = `code`